BasThomas/basthomas.github.io/_posts/2020-09-24-goodbye-swift-weekly.md

 tags: [swift, open source]
 ---

+**⚠️ Update, September 28, 2020**

+[Kristaps Grinbergs](https://twitter.com/fassko) will be taking over the newsletter with help from the community.
+The mailing list might go on a hiatus;
+we're looking into ways of continuing it.
+Reason for it being a cost center we've previously covered with sponsorships; figuring out how to move that forward may take some time.
+Thank you for your patience!

+---

 It has almost been three years since Jesse announced [stepping down](https://www.jessesquires.com/blog/2017/12/28/swift-weekly-brief-hiatus/) from writing the Swift Weekly Brief, a newsletter he [started](https://www.jessesquires.com/blog/2016/01/14/new-weekly-brief/) soon after Swift was open sourced in December 2015.